 This paper addresses one such departure, studying a framework for the multi-armed bandit problem in a dynamic, nonstochastic (adversarial) environment.
 The setup is inspired by real-world systems that involve a vast number of optimization parameters, such as automated configuration tuning for computing and storage systems.
 Automatic configuration and tuning in various real-world settings—ranging from industrial machines to smart home appliances—have become critical challenges due to the increasing complexity and diversity of modern systems and devices.
 In the context of data centers and high-performance computing (HPC), we can find examples of this, such as GPU kernel optimization using Bayesian optimization \cite{willemsen2021bayesian}, online energy optimization in GPUs \cite{xu2024online}, and hyperparameter optimization \cite{li2018hyperband}. \revision{The method and work we report here were specifically applied to design an automated method that optimizes a real storage system employed in a large distributed computation cluster that has a large configuration space.}

-We \revision{mostly } consider scenarios where the arms are situated in a metric space and partitioned into clusters that exhibit Lipschitz properties, which allow us to handle the extensive search space.
-Unlike traditional bandit settings, our focus is on a nonstochastic landscape where the reward for each arm can change adversarially over time, \revision{including the optimal arm. } This reflects, for example, the varying performance of different system configurations \revision{(i.e., arms) } under fluctuating workloads, such as the arrival and completion of jobs.
+\revisiontwo{In our scenario, each system configuration (a specific setup of parameters) is considered as an arm.} Configurations are situated in a metric space and partitioned into clusters that exhibit Lipschitz properties, which allow us to handle the extensive search space.
+Unlike traditional bandit settings, our focus is on a nonstochastic landscape where the reward for each arm can change adversarially over time, \revision{including the optimal arm (configuration). } This reflects, for example, the variation in performance of different system configurations under fluctuating workloads, such as the dynamic arrival and completion of job/tasks in the system.
 Importantly, the arms are not independent; they are grouped into clusters based on a predefined metric that represents the similarity of configurations.
-The clusters \revision{of arms } can either be given as input or initially computed by the MAB algorithm.
+The arms' clustering can either be given as input or initially computed by the MAB algorithm.

-In each cluster, the rewards follow a Lipschitz condition, which means that configurations that are "close" to one another (i.e., similar parameter settings) will produce similar performance results, even as the optimal configuration changes with the environment.
-This captures the idea that while the best configuration for a system may shift with varying workloads, configurations with similar parameter settings are likely to demonstrate comparable performance levels.
-This "traveling arms" framework requires algorithms that can efficiently learn and adapt to the changing reward landscape while utilizing the structural information provided by the partition and the Lipschitz nature of the arms.
-We examine the challenges and opportunities presented by this new bandit setting, offering algorithms and theoretical guarantees for minimizing regret in this dynamic and practical environment.
+In each cluster of arms, the rewards adhere to a Lipschitz condition.
+This means that configurations that are ``close'' (i.e., have similar parameter settings) will yield similar performance results, even as the performance shifts with the environment dynamics.
+This conveys that while the \emph{optimal configuration} for a system may change with different workloads, configurations with similar parameter settings are likely to show comparable performance levels.
+The "traveling arms" framework requires algorithms that efficiently learn and adapt to an evolving reward landscape while taking advantage of the structural information offered by the partition and the Lipschitz characteristics of the arms.
+We explore the challenges and opportunities inherent in this new bandit setting, presenting algorithms and theoretical guarantees aimed at minimizing regret in this dynamic and practical environment.